opfesoft/sol/README.md

     (2020-09-09: Stopped tracking all commits, as Sol follows its own development path and also too many bugs make their way into AC; only track interesting commits as "[TODOs](https://gitlab.com/opfesoft/sol-docs/-/blob/master/misc/TODO.md)" which have to be further verified or reworked)
   - Sol aims exclusively at fixing bugs (from a player's point of view)
   - Features will only be taken over if they are useful for fixing bugs (with the exception of a few smaller features that are non-intrusive)
+  - Code style changes will not be taken over in order to be able to effectively compare new and old commits

 #### License:
-- The new AzerothCore source components are released under the [GNU AGPL v3](LICENSE), same for project "Sol"
+- The new source components for project "Sol" are released under the [GNU AGPL v3](LICENSE)
 - The old sources based on MaNGOS/TrinityCore are released under the [GNU GPL v2](LICENSE-GPL2)